 Fort Lauderdale Fire Rescue EMS Bureau aims to reduce the risk of Sudden Infant Death Syndrome

-Preventable deaths due to unsafe sleep environments claimed the lives of 17 infants in Broward County in 2011.
-Seven of those deaths were reported in urban areas of Fort Lauderdale, which was the highest rate in the county.
-Since then we have been working diligently to decrease these and in 2012 and 2013 we have 3 deaths recorded for each year due to unsafe sleeping environments in Fort Lauderdale.
+Preventable deaths due to unsafe sleep environments claimed the lives of 18 infants in Broward County in 2017.
+Three of those deaths were reported in urban areas of Fort Lauderdale, which is no longer the highest rate in the county.
+We have been working diligently to decrease these deaths and in between 2015 and 2017 we have 8 deaths recorded due to unsafe sleeping environments in Fort Lauderdale.

 It is a tragic loss of life that Fort Lauderdale Fire Rescue aims to prevent through the launch of "Safe Sleep" for infants, a comprehensive prevention program that includes training, home site visits and education.

-"Our mission is to reduce the number of preventable deaths to zero," said James Carroll, Captain in the Department’s Emergency Medical Services Bureau.
+"Our mission is to reduce the number of preventable deaths to zero," said Captain James Carroll.
 "We developed a multifaceted action plan that specially trains personnel who will be responsible for on-site sleep environment evaluations, one-on-one education with parents and other caregivers and the distribution of Safe Sleep kits."

 The program begins with the training of Fort Lauderdale Fire Rescue Firefighter Paramedics and Emergency Medical Technicians.
 Healthy Mothers, Healthy Babies Coalition of Broward County, Inc., is partnering with Fort Lauderdale Fire Rescue to assist with training personnel how to identify, evaluate and mitigate unsafe sleeping environments for infants.